zaidajani/appointment-app/README.md

     YOUR_EMAIL=Doctors_email_id@email.com
 ```

-make sure that your email doesnt have two step verification
+Make sure that your email doesnt have two step verification
 and make sure that you enebled `less secure apps` option by going to

 <br>